 When you are not using Wordpress or Drupal, there are no plugins or modules to update.
 That means that you spend less time doing maintenance on your website and more time actually creating content and getting work done.

 Plugins or site updates are when the most hacking attempts take place.
 When it comes to Drupal, there was a security patch notice that was sent out to users that had subscribed to their update alerts.
 In a follow up announcement, Drupal mentioned that if you had not updated your website within 7 hours of the notice being sent, then consider your website hacked or compromised.
-That basically means that if you were not reading the email as soon as it was received and being performing the update, your website was probably compromised.
+That basically means that if you were not reading the email as soon as it was received and began performing the update, your website was probably compromised.
 Nobody is ever just waiting for an unannounced email to be received.

 One of my websites fell victim to a hacking attempt.
 I will admit, having backups of your database are helpful when those things occur.
-That the most recent backup did not have a number of recent changes, so it too more effort to restore the website as the bad data and files had to be removed from the server and the database cleaned up so that it would not reference them and throw errors.
+That the most recent backup did not have a number of recent changes, so it took more effort to restore the website as the bad data and files had to be removed from the server and the database cleaned up so that it would not reference them and throw errors.

 Leverage Github Actions